ltb-project/service-desk/docs/presentation.rst

 .. image:: images/ltb_sd_welcome_page.png

 LDAP Tool Box Service Desk is a web application for administrators and support teams.
-It allows to browse accounts in an LDAP directory, view and update their status.
+It allows to manage accounts in an LDAP directory, view and update their status.

-.. warning:: There is no authentication requested by the application.
-             You must set some before opening the application to your trusted users.
-Some examples are provided in the documentation.

 Features
 --------

 * LDAPv3 and Active Directory support
+* Authentication with LDAP or SSO (HTTP header)
 * Quick search for an account
 * Create, update, rename and delete accounts
+* Add or remove users from groups (group membership)
 * View main attributes
 * View account and password status
 * Test current password